 Chris Yon (NCDA/NCDF New Works Award Winner)

 Chris Yon (NCDA/NCDF New Works Award): Yon’s work has been presented nationally and internationally, including American Dance Festival, Dance Theater Workshop, Performance Space 122, Philadelphia Dance Project, ODC Theater.
 Commissions: The Danish National School of Performing Arts(Copenhagen), The Wooden Floor (Santa Ana), Irish Modern Dance Theatre(Dublin).
 Recipient: 2003 NYFA Fellowship for Performance Art, 2005 BESSIE Award for Performance, 2009 SAGE Award for Choreography, and 2011 McKnight Artist Fellowship for Choreography.
-He is an adjunct instructor at ASU in Boone and shares a rehearsal and teaching practice with Taryn Griggs in Statesville.
+He is an adjunct instructor at ASU in Boone and lives in Winston-Salem with Taryn Griggs and their daughter, Beatrix.